beatboxjs/ror-player/assets/tuneDescriptions/karla-shnikov.md

 Karla Shnikov is a funk tune too, but it does not fit with the other funks (Funk and Angela Davis) as well as they do together.
 But just try and find your own way!

+## Sign

-**Sign:** move index+middle finger like rabbit ears and cover other fingers with other hand
+Move index+middle finger like rabbit ears and cover other fingers with other hand.

 ## Background